 ‘Design Code’ means a set of illustrated design rules and requirements which instruct and advise on the physical development of buildings and associated space at the Airport that the Airport may propose to erect under permitted development rights in accordance with the General Permitted Development Order.

-‘Development’ means application ref 22/03045/VAR submitted to the Secretary of State for determination at inquiry.
+‘Development’ means the development which is the subject of application ref 22/03045/VAR and planning appeal ref APP/G5750/W/23/3326646 submitted to the Secretary of State for determination at inquiry.

 ‘Dock Edge’ means the interface between the Airport land to the south of the King George V Dock and King George V Dock.